25 Different Types of Wasps in Colorado

 These wasps are not aggressive and do not sting.
 Instead, they use their long ovipositor (an organ used for laying eggs) to lay eggs inside the wood tunnels of their prey, usually timber beetles.

-Once the larvae hatch, they feed on the beetle larvae, killing them in the process.
+Once the larvae hatch, they feed on the beetle larvae, killing them.

-The Giant Ichneumon wasp plays an important role in controlling timber beetle populations, which can be harmful to trees if left unchecked.
+The Giant Ichneumon wasp is important in controlling timber beetle populations, which can harm trees if left unchecked.

 16. Great Black Wasp